 - (A) Agricultural operations that include activities that may not be directly related to the agricultural use.
-Such activities need not be subordinate to the agricultural operation in terms of revenue, but shall be subordinate in terms of overall land use (ie. land area, structures utilized).
+Such activities need not be subordinate to the agricultural operation in terms of revenue but shall be subordinate in terms of overall land use (i.e., land area, structures utilized).
 Activities must fall within one or more of the following categories: - 1.
 On-site processing, storage, sampling and tasting of crops or farm products not principally produced on the farm. - 2.
 Retail sales of crops or farm products not principally produced on the farm. - 3.
 Retail sales of non-farm products related to the farm and/or what is produced on the farm.
-Such retail sales of non-farm products must be clearly subordinate to the farming operation and/or other integrated uses.

-- 5. Event hosting as long as such events are clearly subordinate to the farming operation e.g. wedding venue, dinner/dance venue, theater production, etc.

-(B) This use is both encouraged and allowed by Conditional Use permit in the Rural Lands District (See §5.4)
+Such retail sales of non-farm products must be clearly subordinate to the farming operation and/or other integrated uses. - 4.
+Education, cultural, recreation programming e.g., classes, day camp, etc. - 5.
+Event hosting as long as such events are clearly subordinate to the farming operation e.g. wedding venue, dinner/dance venue, theater production, etc. - (B) This use is both encouraged and allowed by Conditional Use permit in the Rural Lands District.
+(See §5.4)